Reviving the interference: framework and proof-of-principle for the anomalous gluon self-interaction in the SMEFT

 with $G_{\mu\nu}$ the gluon field strength.
-While this operator is expected to contribute to multijets and top-pair production, its interference vanishes for dijet and is strongly suppressed for the other processes.
-Constraints on this operator affect the sensitivity over other operators involved, for example, in top quark production \cite{Buckley:2015lku}.
-High-multiplicity jet measurements strongly constrain this operator but mainly from the $\mathcal{O}(\Lambda^{-4})$ or even higher order terms \cite{Krauss:2016ely, Hirschi_2018}. \\ The stricter bound on this operator comes from the $\mathcal{O}(\Lambda^{-4})$ in dijet measurements \cite{Goldouzian:2020wdq} and reads
+While it is expected to contribute to multijet and top-pair production, its interference vanishes for dijet and is strongly suppressed for other processes.
+Previous studies~\cite{Dixon:1993xd, Krauss:2016ely, Hirschi_2018} indeed suggest that a good sensitivity to its interference is unachievable.
+However, constraints on this operator are essential as it affects, for example, top-quark production \cite{Buckley:2015lku}.

+High-multiplicity jet measurements can set strong limits on this operator, but so far these are mainly derived from the $\mathcal{O}(1/\Lambda^4)$ terms \cite{Krauss:2016ely, Hirschi_2018}.
+The large number of dimension-8 operators makes the complete evaluation of this order tricky to compute.
+Throughout this paper, we truncate the amplitude at $\mathcal{O}(1/\Lambda^2)$ level, therefore the $\mathcal{O}(1/\Lambda^4)$ term only includes the square of the $1/\Lambda^2$ amplitudes.
+The most stringent bound on this operator comes from the $\mathcal{O}(1/\Lambda^4)$ contribution to dijet measurements and reads $C_{G}/\Lambda^2 < 0.031$ TeV${}^{-2}$ at 95\% confidence level (CL) \cite{Goldouzian:2020wdq}.